 STEP 1: In a large bowl, use a hand or stand mixer fitted with the paddle attachment to beat the butter on high speed until pale and creamy, about 1 minute.

-STEP 4: Fill each thumbprint with about ½ teaspoon of jam (or until they are full).
+STEP 4: When you're ready to bake, fill each thumbprint with about ยฝ teaspoon of jam (or until they are full).

 STEP 6: Combine the glaze ingredients until smooth.
 Place in a piping bag or plastic bag with a hole cut in the corner.
 Pipe onto each cookie.